Unkn0wnKisuke/docker-custom-images/README.md

 <li>git: latest</li>
 <li>curl: latest</li>
 </ul>

-<i>Created this image for an Angular 7 enterprise project i recently inherited.
+<i><br>Created this image for an Angular 7 enterprise project i recently inherited.
 Needed an image for the CI/CD pipeline, could not find any to fit my specific need hence i created this.</i>

+<br>Tags